-- 6. Courses in collaboration with other universities, industries, foreign institutions, etc. Yes, collaborations with teleradiology, Green Chem and Columbia Asia on the anvil. - 7.
-Details of programs discontinued, if any, with reasons None. - 8.
-Examination System: Annual/Semester/Trimester/Choice Based Credit System As per our Rajiv Gandhi University norms all the courses are having annual system of examination. - 9.
-Participation of the department in the courses offered by other departments Our college students particularly all the final year students are being touch with the MBA department for developing management skills.
+6. Courses in collaboration with other universities, industries, foreign institutions, etc.

+Yes, collaborations with teleradiology, Green Chem, China and Canada Universities and thereafter Columbia Asia on the anvil.

+- 7. Details of programs discontinued, if any, with reasons None. - 8.
+Examination System: Annual/Semester/Trimester/Choice Based Credit System As per our Rajiv Gandhi University norms all the courses are having annual system of examination.

+9. Participation of the department in the courses offered by other departments Our college students particularly all the final year students are being touch with the MBA department for developing management skills.